AISIGSJTU/Siren/README.md

 This code accompanies the paper 'Siren: A Proactive Attack-agnostic Defense System for Federated Learning'.
 Please download Fashion-MNIST dataset to /home/data/ on the user's machine if you want to use it.

-Recommended Dependencies: Please check the requirement.txt file in /requirement/.
+Recommended Dependencies: Please check the requirements.txt file in /requirement/.
 We have tested our system using this setting.

 To run the code, please use: